aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/detect-merged-cells-in-a-worksheet/_index.md

 ## **Demonstration**

 This example uses a template Microsoft Excel file called **MergeTrial**.
-It has some merged cell areas in a sheet also called Merge Trial.
+It has some merged cell areas in a sheet also called **Merge Trial**.

 **The template file**